If you are affected by a federally declared disaster, apply for FEMA Disaster Assistance at www.disasterassistance.gov or call 1-800-621-3362.

 Alabama Assistance to Individuals and Households(IHP) provides information about Alabama's FEMA based support for individuals and families in the wake of a Presidentially declared disaster.
 Through this program, homeowners can find assistance through temporary housing, home repair, and home replacement.

 Catastrophe Savings Accounts can be set up at any bank and must be labeled for use as a catastrophe savings account by the account owner (not the bank).

-Open Protection insurance discounts - Connecticut law requires insurers to provide premium discounts to homeowners who show their insurer proof of installation of permanent storm shutters or impact-resistant glass on his or her dwelling as a means of mitigating loss from hurricanes or other severe storms.
+Opening Protection insurance discounts - Connecticut law requires insurers to provide premium discounts to homeowners who show their insurer proof of installation of permanent storm shutters or impact-resistant glass on their dwelling to mitigate loss from hurricanes or other severe storms.